Francophile: Historical

 French support of the American Revolution was a significant factor in shaping American's feelings towards France.
 Prior to that, the French had been seen as rivals for control of North America until their defeat in the French and Indian War.
 With the elimination of France as a major colonial power in North America, the rivalry between American colonists and Parliament back home came into focus, and France's role switched to that of a potential ally.

 The pro-French sentiment was probably strengthened by the overthrow of the French monarchy and the creation of a "brother-republic" in France.
 Notwithstanding the turmoil of the French Revolution and certain disputes between the two countries (such as the Quasi-War), generally good relations continued.
 During the Napoleonic era, the Louisiana Purchase, and the entry of the United States into the War of 1812, concurrent with the Napoleonic Wars, gave the two nations common interests and diplomatic relations blossomed.

 Among the most famous early American Francophiles was Thomas Jefferson.
 Even during the excesses of the Reign of Terror, Jefferson refused to disavow the revolution because he was, as Jean Yarbrough wrote, "convinced that the fates of the two republics were indissolubly linked.
 To back away from France would be to undermine the cause of republicanism in America."
 Commenting on the continuing revolutions in the Netherlands and France, Jefferson predicted that "this ball of liberty, I believe most piously, is now so well in motion that it will roll round the globe, at least the enlightened part of it, for light & liberty go together. it is our glory that we first put it into motion."
 Jefferson would often sign his letters "Affectionately adieu" and commented late in life "France, freed from that monster, Bonaparte, must again become the most agreeable country on earth."
 The 1995 film Jefferson in Paris by James Ivory, recalls the connection.
 The "staunchly Francophile" Jefferson and, by extension, his adherents or "Jeffersonians", were characterized by his political enemies, the Federalists, as "decadent, ungodly and immoral Francophiles".

 Benjamin Franklin, who spent seven years as the popular United States Ambassador to France was also a Francophile.
 Massachusetts Republican Senator Henry Cabot Lodge Jr. spent his first three grades in a Parisian school and majored in Romance Languages and Literatures at Harvard.
 Henry Cabot Lodge Sr., his grandfather, was also a Francophile and befriended Jean Jules Jusserand, the French Ambassador to the US.

+Thomas Paine was another American Founding Father that was also a Francophile.
+He was broadly sympathetic to both the French Revolution and the Napoleonic Wars.